-The best part about seated leg raises is you can do it even when you are attending a video call.
+The best part about seated leg raises is that you can do it even when attending a video call.
 It targets your glutes, hamstrings, and quadriceps all at once.
 Sit upright and keep some space clear in front.

 Slowly straighten your right leg till it is parallel to the floor and hold that position for ten seconds.
 Slowly lower your leg and do the same on the left side.
 Do 15 reps on either side, begin with, and then increase over a few weeks.

-Once you have gotten used to it, increase the number of reps or add weight by slipping your briefcase or handbag handle through the leg while doing it.
-An excellent way to burn calories fast and also improve muscle flexibility and balance.
+Once you have gotten used to it, increase the number of reps or add weight by slipping your briefcase or handbag handle through the leg while doing it—an excellent way to burn calories fast and improve muscle flexibility and balance.

-Pick desk exercises that you enjoy and can comfortably squeeze in your schedule.
+Pick desk exercises that you enjoy and can comfortably squeeze into your schedule.
 The idea is to enjoy exercise at work - without breaking a sweat (though not literally).
-If you need help in getting started, follow the weekly plan of exercises at your desk shared below:
+If you need help in getting started, follow the weekly plan of activities at your desk shared below:

 “When it comes to exercising and eating right, starting tomorrow is not the option.
 Tomorrow is a disease.
 There are no excuses for starting today.”